gioblu/NPC-Forge/README.md

 append it to p101.txt
 open it in the browser
 ```
-Then digit `termy -y < test.termy` and watch TERMy transpile it to Bash and execute it.
+Then digit `termy -y < test.termy` and watch TERMy transpile it to a Shell script and execute it.

 > [!TIP]
 > If you want to expand the capabilities of TERMy check out the [dataset](npcs/termy/dataset) directory and the [TERMy](npcs/termy/README.md) documentation